 In addition to potatoes, you can also serve this over rice, noodles, or even risotto.

 How to make Italian Pot Roast

 Slice your onion into rounds, and add that surrounding your beef.
-Mince the garlic cloves and add them, as well as the parsley and the can of diced tomatoes, including the juice from it.
+Mince the garlic cloves and add them, as well as the parsley and the can of fire roasted diced tomatoes, including the juice from it.

 After 8-10 hours – or longer is fine, too – everything will have cooked down beautifully.
 You’ll notice how much juice has been released, which allows the roast to braise and become tender.

 Save the juice, as you’ll use it to make gravy for the pot roast.